thoughtram/blog/_posts/2016-06-22-model-driven-forms-in-angular-2.md

 {% endraw %}
 {% endhighlight %}

 The cool thing about form controls in Angular is, that we can listen reactively for changes that are happening to that control.
+Every form controls exposes an Observable propery `valuesChanges()` that we can subscribe to.
+So in order to get notified about changes in the example above, all we have to do is:

+{% highlight js %}
+{% raw %}
+@Component()
+export class SearchComponent implements OnInit {

+  searchControl = new FormControl();

+  ngOnInit() {
+    this.searchControl.valueChanges.subscribe(value => {
+      // do something with value here
+    });
+  }
+}
+{% endraw %}
+{% endhighlight %}

-We'll talk about it in another article.
-Hopefully this one gave you a better idea of how model-driven and template-driven forms relate to each other.
+Hopefully this one gave you a better idea of how reactive/model-driven and template-driven forms relate to each other.